Qiskit/qiskit/.github/CONTRIBUTING.rst

 It depends on your needs as a user.

-If you want to use QISKit for building Apps which goal is to run Quantum programs, we encourage you to use the latest released version, installing it via Pip.
+If you want to use Qiskit for building Apps which goal is to run Quantum programs, we encourage you to use the latest released version, installing it via Pip.